gandhimanasvi27/test_repo/README.md

 # test_repo
-Test repository created fot Coursera
+Test repository created for Coursera
+This is a test repository created for practice